SharonneKemboi/SharonneKemboi/README.md

   💻 I love to learn and mentor others
   <br>
   <br>
-  📚 I’m currently learning how to build different applications using Django
+  📚 I’m currently learning how to train different Machine Learning Models
   <br>
    <br>
   💬 Ask me anything about Data from  <a href="https://github.com/Sharonne-Kemboi/Sharonne-Kemboi/issues" title="Issues">Here</a>